 I like to say that in our room, everyone is a teacher and a learner.

 And as a new level of collaboration and learning, we will be combining with and I will be co-teaching with Ms. Turken for many things this year.
-We are still working out all the logistics, but just be ready to hear about how your kiddo talk about a whole other class of kiddos, and their “other” teacher, Ms. Turken.
+Be ready to hear your kiddo talk about a whole other class of kiddos, and their “other” teacher, Ms. Turken.
+We had such an amazing year last go-round and are excited for another!
 Can’t wait to share more as we go forward!!

 * Curiosity: There is no better way to learn something than to ask a question.
 It is DEFINITELY how I learn, and so please understand if you find me asking you (or your child) lots of questions as a means of figuring out how best to meet their needs or to connect with your family.
 In turn, I hope you will feel comfortable to ask me any questions you may have, and the perhaps most importantly, your child will feel comfortable to ask me–and their classmates–questions when they need to.
 Knowing when to ask for help is an important part of learning. 🙂 Also, WONDER is a natural part of being a kid, as well as a super important part of learning something new.
 WONDER is something that I will always encourage, and hopefully many things we learn together will start as someone’s wondering about the world.

 * Technology : I love technology because it allows me to connect to new ideas.
 I like to think about what I want to do and look for tools to help me do it.
 I want to hear your ideas on technology and what works for you–and I ask that you be open to trying new things (that goes for BOTH you and your learner).
 We will be using technology in many new and exciting ways this year, so get ready!
-You child be blogging, using Twitter, KidBlog and other sites (like Skype to connect with other learners around the world), using iPads, working on the ActivBoard, making videos of learning and trying out many new things that we may not even know about yet.
+You child may be blogging, using Twitter, Schoology, Seesaw (which is an AMAZING app that allows endless ways for your child to share their learning with me, their peers AND YOU!) and other sites (like Skype to connect with other learners around the world), using iPads, making videos of learning and trying out many new things that we may not even know about yet.
 Whatever we do, though, the goal is always learning.
 We will use technology in meaningful ways to better create new knowledge.
 Excited?
 I know I am!
 PLEASE let me know what–if any–apprehensions you have in this area, either for you or your student.
 This will be an important area for us to explore together. 🙂

 * Community: Our class, our families, our school, our neighborhood, our city, our state, our country, our world.
 There are so many amazing people doing amazing things.
-I bet your child can think of ten amazing people who do amazing things right now.
-We need to hear those people’s stories.
-You (grown-ups) should be on that list.
-You are awesome.
-(Assignment one: help your child email me a List of Awesomeness about people in your family* -*family = people you love and are connected to even if they don’t happen to live in your house or share your last name).
-I am also hoping to better integrate your family stories into our classroom this year, as well, taking full advantage of all of the amazing things each one of us has to offer.
+I am hoping to integrate your family stories into our classroom this year, taking full advantage of all of the amazing things each one of us has to offer.
 That might mean I ask you (grown-ups) to come read to us, teach us something, help us make something, send in things, etc. We want EVERYONE to be a part of the Rm.
-202 family!!
+111 family!!
 One of our first units this year will be learning about our names and families so stay tuned!

 * Taking risks: I like to take risks.
 I hope you do too.
 It is scary sometimes and it fails sometimes but sometimes, more often, it is just A-MAZ-ING!
 Usually when you do something scary you do things you never thought you could.
 You surprise yourself.
 And then you want to do more!
 Someone smart once said “Fear and Excitement are shades of the same color”.
 Cool, huh?
 (Parents, this is true for you as much as it is for your kiddo!! 🙂